Wimborne railway station: Closure

 In its final years, the station suffered from an air of neglect, although photographic evidence suggests that the main buildings were kept in a decent state of repair into the early 1960s.
 An early casualty of the Beeching Axe programme of economies, Wimborne station closed to passengers on 4 May 1964, along with all others on the bypassed original line.
 Parcels and less-than-wagonload goods ceased from 28 February 1966, and sundries were concentrated on Bournemouth Central.
 That led to a rationalisation of Wimborne's track and signalling, although traffic was boosted from the late 1960s by the use of the down yard by TrainEx, a company fitting out exhibition trains.
 From 24 July 1966, siding working was introduced.
 The down line towards Broadstone was taken out of use and services concentrated on the former up line, although both tracks continued to be used in the Ringwood direction until the closure of the signalbox (which had remained as a ground frame) on 8 January 1967.
 All remaining signals were removed and points converted to manual operation.

 Until August 1967, goods trains continued to serve the station from Poole, running through to West Moors and Ringwood.
 Thereafter traffic to Wimborne consisted mostly of coal and similar wagon loads, with the continued use of the line for an RAOC fuel depot just beyond West Moors keeping trains running through until the summer of 1974.
 The track north of Wimborne was lifted from October 1974, back to a point immediately south of Leigh Arch, the dangerously narrow and low bridge over what was then still the busy A31 road.
 That allowed the bridge to be demolished.
-For just over another 30 months, the occasional goods train disturbed the peace of Wimborne's decaying station although, by then, the main reason for the line's survival was the use of the yard by TrainEx.
+For just over another 30 months, the occasional goods train disturbed the peace of Wimborne's decaying station, although by then the main reason for the line's survival was the use of the yard by TrainEx.

 The site today

 Until 2021, the site was partly occupied by the weekly Wimborne Market, and industrial and commercial units cover most of the rest.
-Much of the original embankment was removed in the mid-1980s, although it is not clear where the spoil was taken.
+Much of the original embankment was removed around 1983, although it is not clear where the spoil was taken.
 Some oral accounts say it was used for construction of the Wimborne bypass (A31), while others suggest it was used for reclamation work in Poole Harbour, near the town's railway station.